-NUR 603: Quantitative Research
+NUR 603: Quantitative Research (2)

 This course will provide an examination of the significance of quantitative research as well as a foundation of the principles and methods for conducting quantitative research.
-We will consider the theoretical foundation for both quantitative research methods (correlational, quasi-experimental and experimental designs), and apply appropriate descriptive and inferential statistical techniques.
-Lecture: two hours per week.
-Offered Each Year (Summer).
+The theoretical foundation for both quantitative research methods (correlational, quasi-experimental and experimental designs) will be explored, and appropriate statistical statistical techniques will be applied.
+Web-enhanced/Lecture: two hours per week.
+Offered Each Year (Summer) and as needed.
 (GR)

-NUR 604: Thesis
+NUR 604: Thesis (1 - 6)

-The thesis option provides the student with an opportunity to consider a theoretical question in relation to Adult Health Nurse Practitioner practice and to attempt to answer this question through the research process.
-The thesis is geared towards the development of a research proposal and the implementation of a pilot study that addresses an issue related to Adult Health Nurse Practitioner practice.
+The thesis option provides the student with an opportunity to consider a theoretical question in relation to advanced practice nursing and to attempt to answer this question through the research process.
+The thesis is geared towards the development of a research proposal and the implementation of a pilot study that addresses an issue related to the student's graduate nursing program.
 For the thesis option, the student is expected to identify a research question, choose a theoretical framework or a conceptual model, select an appropriate methodology, collect, analyze, and discuss data.
-Students registering for Thesis for the first time are required to attend a one-credit Introduction to Thesis seminar on-campus.
-At least two (2) members should be on each thesis committee, with the committee chairperson being a full-time faculty member from the Nursing Department.
+Students registering for Thesis for the first time are required to attend a one-credit Introduction to Thesis /Project seminar in a web-enhanced format At least two (2) members should be on each thesis committee, with the committee chairperson being a doctorate-prepared full-time faculty member from the Nursing Department.
 After a successfully thesis defense, two hard bound copies of the thesis must be submitted to the Nursing Department.
 Offered Each Year (Fall, Spring, Summer).
-Note: A minimum of four credits must be completed for the thesis or project.
-Depending on the topic and depth of research, six credits may be taken.
+Note: The number of credits that must be completed for the thesis is dependent on the program in which the student is enrolled.
 Credit may be distributed over several terms.
-A student who has registered for the 6th credit of thesis/project and who does not complete the thesis/project in that semester will receive a grade of "Incomplete."
-In such a case, the student will have one additional semester to complete the thesis/project in the additional semester, the grade of "Incomplete" will revert to a grade of "F." The student will then need to register for one credit hour of 604/605.
+The final thesis credit should be taken in the semester that the student defends.
+A student who has registered for the 6th credit of thesis/project and who does not complete the thesis/project in that semester will receive a grade of Incomplete.
+In such a case, the student will have one additional semester to complete the thesis/project and the grade of Incomplete" will be changed to Pass Complete.
+In the event that the student does not complete the thesis/project in the additional semester, the grade of Incomplete will revert to a grade of F. The student will then need to register for one credit hour of 604/605 in order to complete the thesis requirement.
 (GR)

-NUR 605: Project
+NUR 605: Project (1 - 6)